mvysny/vok-orm/README.md

 }
 ```

-Since Category's companion object implements the `Dao` interface, Category will now be fitted with lots of static extension methods
+Since Category's companion object implements the `Dao` interface, Category will now be outfitted with lots of static extension methods
 that are attached to the [Dao](src/main/kotlin/com/github/vokorm/Dao.kt) interface itself:

 * `Category.findAll()` will return a list of all categories